A Maximum Likelihood Calibration of the Tip of the Red Giant Branch Luminosity from High Latitude Field Giants using Gaia Early Data Release 3 Parallaxes: Discussion

 Despite the use of consistent distance and $ I^{TRGB} $ values, there appear to be noteworthy differences between TRGB calibrations.
 In particular, we note that the four independent calibrations presented by \cite{Freedman_Tensions_2021ApJ...919...16F} (hereafter F21), shown in Figure~\ref{fig:TRGB_Comp}, all appear to lie on the brighter side of the range of zero-points found in other studies, and are tightly grouped at $M_I^{TRGB} =-4.04$~mag (or $-4.05$~mag in $F814W$), shown as a vertical dashed line.
 This calibration, together with TRGB measurements in several SN~Ia hosts, was used by F21 to obtain a Hubble Constant of $H_0 = 69.8 \pm 0.6$ (stat) $\pm 1.6$ (sys) km s$\textsuperscript{−1}$ Mpc$\textsuperscript{−1}$.

-The other recent sources tend to be fainter and range from $-4.00$~mag to $-3.95$~mag (it is important to note that many of these group's measures are not independent from each other as they may involve alternative measurements of a component from similar data) with the calibration from \cite{Anand_EDDvsCCHP_2021arXiv210800007A} of $-4.00$~mag used to obtain a Hubble Constant of $H_0 = 71.5 \pm 1.9$ km s$\textsuperscript{−1}$ Mpc$\textsuperscript{−1}$.
-This difference in luminosity primarily arises from differences in a {\it specific component} of the calibration at each location by $\sim$0.05-0.08~mag which we highlight by adding additional literature measurements for the relevant component.
-For NGC 4258 and LMC, the difference can be attributed to a brighter $I^{TRGB}_I$.
+The other recent sources tend to be fainter and range from $-4.00$~mag to $-3.95$~mag (it is important to note that many of these group's measures are not independent from each other, as they may involve alternative measurements of a component from similar data) with the calibration from \cite{Anand_EDDvsCCHP_2021arXiv210800007A} of $-4.00$~mag used to obtain a Hubble Constant of $H_0 = 71.5 \pm 1.9$ km s$\textsuperscript{−1}$ Mpc$\textsuperscript{−1}$.
+This difference in luminosity primarily arises from differences in a {\it specific component} of the calibration at each location by $\sim$0.05--0.08~mag, which we highlight by adding additional literature measurements for the relevant component.
+For NGC 4258 and LMC, the difference can be attributed to a brighter $I^{TRGB}$.
 For MW, this is due to further distance to $\Omega$ Centauri, respectively, utilized by F21 relative to other sources.

 In the case of the LMC, the apparent tip ranges from $I^{TRGB}=14.64 \pm 0.02$~mag from the mean field in \cite{Gorski_2018AJ....156..278G} to $I^{TRGB}=14.56 \pm 0.015$~mag in F21, both using OGLE $I$-band photometry.
-F21, based on \cite{Hoyt_2021arXiv210613337H}, selects 8 of 25 LMC fields (``Rank 1 $\&$ 2''), whose TRGB measurement appears of the highest rank ``based on the observed quality of the TRGB detection''; these are brighter than the average field, although it is not clear how this selection process might conform to extragalactic measurements of average halo fields.\footnote{\cite{Freedman_2020ApJ...891...57F} and \cite{Freedman_2019ApJ...882...34F} which are superceded by F21 found the same LMC TRGB luminosity as F21 but with different component values that largely cancel a change, with the earlier $I^{TRGB}$ fainter by 0.04~mag and $A_I$ higher by 0.05~mag.}
+F21, based on \cite{Hoyt_2021arXiv210613337H}, selects 8 of 25 LMC fields (``Rank 1 $\&$ 2''), whose TRGB measurement appears of the highest rank ``based on the observed quality of the TRGB detection''; these are brighter than the average field, although it is not clear how this selection process might conform to extragalactic measurements of average halo fields.\footnote{\cite{Freedman_2020ApJ...891...57F} and \cite{Freedman_2019ApJ...882...34F} which are superceded by F21 found the same LMC TRGB luminosity as F21 but with different component values that largely cancel a change, with the earlier $I^{TRGB}$ fainter by 0.04~mag and $A_I$ higher by 0.05~mag.}We note that the extinction applied to the four LMC entries in Table \ref{tab:TRGBComparison} differ by $\Delta A_I$ = 0.02~mag, and applying a common extinction would not be enough to account for the $\sim$ 0.07~mag difference across zero-point values suggesting that some of the difference also lies in different measurements of the location of the TRGB itself.